DecisionsDev/odm-docker-kubernetes/platform/eks/README-GATEWAY-API.md

 The IBM License Service (ILS) discovers the software that is installed in your infrastructure and generates reports containing contractual details.
 These metrics directly affect licensing obligations and are required for calculating license usage in compliance with IBM licensing requirements.

-With UMS 1.0.8 onwards, an ILS side-car can be activated by setting `--set ibmUsageMetering.executionMode=PROCESSOR_CAPACITY_ENABLED` to UMS instance.
+An ILS side-car can be activated by setting `--set ibmUsageMetering.executionMode=PROCESSOR_CAPACITY_ENABLED` to UMS instance.
 This allows UMS to capture two metrics: contractual metrics for compliance purposes, and adoption metrics for various scenarios related to usage analysis.

-Since ODM 9.6.0, it is required to install UMS in the same namespace as ODM.
+It is required to install UMS in the same namespace as ODM.
 ODM will systematically report the usage metrics to the metering service through a CronJob.
 If the service is not installed, the job fails when it runs.

 To install and configure UMS, follow the information at [Installing the usage metering service](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-installing-metering) **TODO some KC articles need to be updated.**

 In this tutorial, we assume that ODM, UMS, and ILS are installed in the same namespace `default`.
 As such, it is no longer required to install ILS separately.

+#### 3.1.1.
+Data transmission options

+Choose one of the following modes to transmit the data to IBM Software Central based on your environment:

+1. **Online mode** (Recommended): Automatic data transmission to IBM Software Central
+2. **Offline mode** (Air-gapped): Manual data download and upload process

+##### 3.1.1.1.
+Online mode (Recommended)

+In online mode, the Usage Metering Service automatically sends *both adoption and contractual* data to IBM Software Central on a scheduled basis every 24 hours.
+This is the recommended configuration for environments with internet connectivity.

+*Configuration requirements*:
+- IBM Entitlement Key (required for authentication)
+- Network connectivity to IBM Software Central (`swc.saas.ibm.com`)

+For complete step-by-step instructions on configuring online mode, see [Automatic data transmission to IBM Software Central](https://www.ibm.com/docs/en/odm/9.6.0?topic=metrics-automatic-data-transmission).

+##### 3.1.1.2.
+Offline mode (Air-gapped environments)

+For offline/air-gapped environments where the Usage Metering Service cannot connect directly to IBM Software Central, you need to manually download and upload usage data.

-#### 3.1.1 Create the Gateway for the IBM Usage Metering instance
+###### 3.1.1.2.1.
+Create the Gateway for the IBM Usage Metering instance

+You must expose the service to access and download the metering usage reports.

 After UMS is installed, run this command to have a look at the services' ports:
 ```bash